 Yes.
 Yes you can.
 In fact, if you want to win, expect some sudden layovers.
 It feels rude to jettison a passenger, but seeing as how people only accumulate anger when they’re idle in an airport it makes sense to juggle your customers between planes.
 After all, once you’re on the plane and moving you just feel so much better, even if your plane isn’t bound for your final destination.

-TL:DR – Real time Co-op pick up and deliver.
+TL:DR – Real time, Co-op, and pick up and deliver.
 If you don’t like any of those words this isn’t going to change your mind.
-If you do enjoy those, this is likely to be a hit.
+If you do enjoy those, this is a hit.